Mees Röttgering: Juniors

-2023-2024: Juniors
+Professional career

+2023-2024: First professional matches, maiden Futures final

-In 2023 he reached the semifinals of the senior Dutch Championships as a 16 year-old, where he was defeated by Gijs Brouwer.
+In 2023, Röttgering reached the semifinals of the senior Dutch Championships as a 16-year-old, where he was defeated by Gijs Brouwer.

-In February 2024, he reached the semifinals in the boys' singles of the 2024 Australian Open, and a futures final in Sharm El Sheikh to become the only 16 year-old inside the top 1000 male rankings.
-In doing so, he became the youngest Dutch man ever to reach a singles final on the ITF World Tennis Tour.
+In February 2024, he reached his first professional final at M15 Sharm El Sheikh, a Futures-level event.
+He lost to Philip Henning in the final.
+Despite that, he became the only 16 year-old inside the top 1000 male rankings that time.
+He also became the youngest Dutch man ever to reach a singles final on the ITF Tour.

-He reached the final of the boys singles at the 2024 Wimbledon Championships with a win over top seed and junior French Open champion Kaylan Bigun in the quarterfinal, and a straight sets win over Théo Papamalamis of France in the semifinal.
-In the final he lost to Nicolai Budkov Kjær in straight sets.

-He won the 2024 ITF Junior Finals in October 2024, defeating Rafael Jódar in the final in straight sets.

 2025: Turning pro, ATP debut

 Röttgering received a wildcard for his ATP debut at his home tournament, the 2025 ABN AMRO Open in Rotterdam, where he made his ATP debut.